 I decided to explore my illness intuitively.
-I had two canvases built to my height - five and half feet tall - and had myself penciled on to the canvas so that I could work visually within my body.
+I had two canvases built to my height - five and half feet tall - and, standing in front of the canvas, had myself outlined on to the canvas so that I could work visually within my body.

-In "Through Generation" I worked into the physical aspects of my body, trying to locate and separate areas which were distressed.
+In "Through Generation" I worked into the physical aspects of my body, trying to locate and separate areas that were distressed.